 Many mats feature an anti-slip design on the base.
 Acting like a built-in rug pad, this will keep you from slipping.
 Lees refers to this as "travel control" and notes that anti-slip features are especially important in areas where a mat could get wet (like a kitchen) or on slick floors, like hardwood or tile.

 Consider how the placement of your mat will affect its everyday usage.
-A mat designed for the kitchen, says Lees, are typically squishier and designed with bare feet in mind.
+A mat made for the kitchen, says Lees, is typically squishier and designed with bare feet in mind.
 While they feel great, they might not be ideal for standing on for more than a few hours.
 For standing in shoes, a firmer mat that won’t lead to sinking may be better.

-While few anti-fatigue mats are winning any beauty awards, it’s possible to find more options in an array of colors and even patterns.
+While most anti-fatigue mats aren't winning any beauty awards, it’s possible to find more options in an array of colors and even patterns.
 You can match your mat to colors in your kitchen, or simply find one that closely matches the floor, helping it blend in.

 Types of Anti-Fatigue Mats